 Let me tell you how I found him…

 Upon his death on December 2, 1814 at the age of 74, the Marquis de Sade was buried in the Charenton house cemetery.
-His grave was covered over by a stone on which no name was engraved.
+His grave was covered by a stone upon which no name was engraved.
 Despite his last wishes a cross was erected on the site.
 In 1818, the cemetery was reorganised and his body was exhumed.

 The mystery of the Skull has inspired some classics of popular culture.
 The malefic artefact was featured in the 1945 Robert Bloch novel The Skull of the Marquis de Sade.
 This was later adapted to the memorable 1965 Amicus film The Skull.